sanity-io/groq-store/README.md

   // Optional EventSource.
 Necessary to authorize using token in the browser, since
   // the native window.EventSource does not accept headers.
   // EventSource: SanityEventSource,

-})
+  // Optional allow list filter for document types.
+You can use this to limit the amount of documents by declaring the types you want to sync.
+Note that since you're fetching a subset of your dataset, queries that works against your Content Lake might not work against the local groq-store.
+  allowTypes: ['post', 'page', 'product', 'sanity.imageAsset'], })

 store.query(groq`*[_type == "author"]`).then((docs) => {